 Courses for Spring 2023

-I am an associate professor of computer science at Carleton College, where I teach Introduction to Computer Science, Data Stuctures, Programming Languages, Artificial Intelligence, Database Systems, Data Mining, and other occasional courses.
+I am a professor of computer science at Carleton College, where I teach Introduction to Computer Science, Data Structures, Programming Languages, Database Systems, Parallel and Distributed Computing, "Art, Interactivity, and Robotics," Making Decisions with Artificial Intelligence, and other occasional courses.